 I am a socio-legal scholar whose research focuses on ways to make cities more livable, productive, and democratic.
 I compare policy reform projects over time, by combining historical and ethnographic methods.
 Right now I have a few projects underway.
-I am completing a book that uses urban agriculture in Chicago since the 1890s to explain how and why urban reformers have repeatedly sought to address poverty and unemployment by redistributing use but not ownership of idle property.
-My next major project examines urban climate resilience policy projects in comparison with other historical moments when new scientific concepts of what cities are have reshaped notions of how they can and should be governed.
-Finally, I am working on a couple papers that use the emergence of compulsory voting in Kansas City in the 1890s to think about how and where a duty to vote might re-emerge in an America city.
+My first book, Cultivating the City: The Long Struggle to Put Land to Use, uses urban agriculture in Chicago since the 1890s to explain how and why urban reformers have repeatedly sought to address poverty and unemployment by redistributing use but not ownership of idle property.
+It’s forthcoming from University of Chicago Press, and should be out in Spring 2027.

 You can download my CV here.